Pgalante/wallace_biomodelos/docs/b8e390e207cea9b578d061b46543a37c379de9f7/crt.md

-### changeRangeR multispecies functions testing instructions.
+### changeRangeR multispecies functions in Wallace Testing instructions.
 #### Please also check out the [demo video](https://youtu.be/R1cMJdNWAYo)

 Instructions: